Phoebe Waller-Bridge: Career

 In March 2019, HBO ordered the series Run, with Waller-Bridge as executive producer.
 In the series, she also portrayed the recurring character Laurel.
 It was cancelled after one season.
 In 2019, Waller-Bridge co-wrote the screenplay for No Time to Die (2021), the 25th James Bond film, along with Neal Purvis, Robert Wade and Cary Joji Fukunaga.
 It was stated she was brought on to introduce "more humour and the offbeat style of writing she is best known for."
+In September 2019, Waller-Bridge signed a three-year overall deal with Amazon Studios, continuing from their relationship formed for Fleabag's second season.

-In 2020, Waller-Bridge voiced Sayan Kötör in season 2 of the television show His Dark Materials.
+In January 2020, Waller-Bridge formed a British-based production house named Wells Street Films with Fleabag stage and series alums Jenny Robins as head of television and film, and Charlotte McBrearty as a development executive.
+Waller-Bridge voiced Sayan Kötör in series 2 of the television show His Dark Materials.
 She also directed the music video for "Savior Complex" by Phoebe Bridgers.
 Waller-Bridge then appeared in the music video for "Treat People with Kindness" by Harry Styles, which premiered on 1 January 2021.

-She was set to co-star with Donald Glover in a television adaptation of the 2005 film Mr. and Mrs. Smith, but in September 2021, it was revealed that Waller-Bridge had exited the series over creative differences.
-Waller-Bridge is developing a Tomb Raider TV series for Amazon Prime.
-She appears in Indiana Jones and the Dial of Destiny, which is to be released in 2023.
+In February 2021, she was set to create and star in a television adaptation of the 2005 film Mr. and Mrs. Smith with her Solo: A Star Wars Story co-star Donald Glover, but by September 2021, it was reported that Waller-Bridge had exited the series over creative differences.
+She appears in Indiana Jones and the Dial of Destiny, as Helena Shaw, which was released in June 2023.
+In January 2023, Waller-Bridge renewed her deal with Amazon Studios for a further three years, and would be adapting the Claudia Lux horror/thriller novel Sign Here as an Amazon series.
+It was also reported that Waller-Bridge was developing a Tomb Raider TV series for Amazon Prime, which was formally picked up for series order in May 2024.

 Personal life

 Waller-Bridge lives in the Shoreditch area of London.
-She married Irish presenter and documentary filmmaker Conor Woodman in 2014.
-By 2017, they had separated and filed for divorce.
-Since early 2018, she has been in a relationship with playwright Martin McDonagh.
+She met Irish presenter and documentary filmmaker Conor Woodman when he saw her as Marian in Mydidae, a contemporary relationship drama play by Jack Thorne at the Soho Theatre in December 2012 and at the Trafalgar Theatre in March 2013; they married in 2014.
+By December 2017, they had separated and filed for divorce; it was finalised in 2022.
+Since 2017, she has been in a relationship with filmmaker and playwright Martin McDonagh.
+They were first linked together on 15 October 2017, when they attended the UK premiere of his crime drama film Three Billboards Outside Ebbing, Missouri at the BFI London Film Festival.

 Waller-Bridge describes herself as an atheist, although she says she "hopped around a bit from religion to religion" while growing up.
-She avoids social media, stating in a 2019 interview that she "would feel pressure to be funny the whole time" and that she did not feel confident enough to deal with the negative comments that come with social media use.
+She avoids social media, stating in an August 2019 interview that she "would feel pressure to be funny the whole time" and that she did not feel confident enough to deal with the negative comments that come with social media use.